 Close up which is best?

 The scan shows a flat sharp natural toned image and the phone slightly less sharp with yellowing from the indoor lights.
 Ultimately a scan is always best.
 It eliminates all the above issues in one go and produces a far better image, be sure to notice the difference a scan makes for photo restoration.
-To get the best from you scan there is separate blog post 7 steps to a better scan.
+To get the best from your scan there is a separate blog post 7 steps to a better scan. or read my scanning guide for all scanning related issues.